diyElectronicsLab/ThePlantPlant/ESP32/Readme.md

 - enter a name and choose the board: "Espressif ESP32 Dev Module"
 - choose a location for the project and click finish.
 - go to the "src" folder in the side bar and click on "main.cpp" (this is our main c++ file that will run on the ESP32)
+- copy the code inside the folder "ESP32-Blink" from the file "main.cpp" into your own "main.cpp" file.

 ### The Code
 You can find the code needed in the ESP32-Blink folder of this repository.
 What the code is doing: